 Learning and teaching methods are applied to enable the development of cognitive skills.
-These skills are aligned to those used by Construction and Real Estate professionals, but also meet the needs of working in other industries.
+These skills are aligned to those used by built environment professionals but also meet the needs of working in other industries.
 These skills are developed through interaction with multi-media learning resources, self-directed learning and via participation in student-centred learning activities.
-The approach to assessment is tutor-guided and, formative feedback on these skills is given appropriate emphasis.
+The approach to assessment is lecturer-guided and, formative feedback on these skills is given appropriate emphasis.